austiincottrell/poc/README.md

 - The download link is above and the ssh-keygen command is in the NOTES file

-<h2> Step 2: Create a terraform.tfvars file inside the directory and  </h2>
+<h2> Step 2: Create a terraform.tfvars file inside the directory </h2>

 myip = "Your IP Address/32"

 home_dir = "C:/Users/Your Username/"

+<h2> Step 3: Open up a terminal and cd to the directory where all the files and keys are </h2>

+<h2> Step 4: Run a terraform init and double check with a terraform plan to make sure that the values above are put in correctly </h2>

+<h2> Step 5: Run a terraform apply and watch the infrastructure setup </h2>

+<p> Side note: Enjoy!